sburba/cryptotracker/README.md

 Another consideration with many users is it may take too long to send alert emails to all of the users during the ingest process.
-Instead of doing that inline we can trigger another background process to do the alert analysis and email process after ingest so that the email sending process doesn't block the ingest from finishing
+Instead of doing that inline we can trigger another background process to do the alert analysis and email process after ingest so that the email sending process doesn't block the ingest from finishing.

 ## Monitoring

 There are two portions of the application that should be monitored, the REST API and the ingest process.

-Any off-the-shelf APM monitoring solution should track the API without much additional work, but the key metrics to track there are response status codes and percentile latencies.
+Any off-the-shelf APM solution should track the API without much additional work, but the key metrics to track there are response status codes and percentile latencies.
 It's also a good idea to alert on sudden drops in traffic if traffic is regular enough to support that, and set up an external service to do a basic sanity check by calling the API regularly and reporting failures.